PROJECT OVERVIEW

 • Draft recommendations on how to prioritize transportation projects.

-• Release final North County Multimodal Strategy.
+• Prepare Final North County Multimodal Strategy.

 RESOURCES